-7. 2 Medium - sized PLC's
+3.2 Medium-sized PLC's

 In this range modular construction predominates with plug-in modules based around the Eurocard 19 inch rack format or another rack mounting system.
-This construction allows the simple upgrading or expansion of the system by fitting additional I/O cards in to the cards into the rack, since most rack systems have space for several extra function cards.
+This construction allows the simple upgrading or expansion of the system.
+This construction allows the simple upgrading or expansion of the system by fitting additional I/ O cards in to the cards into the rack, since most rack, systems have space for several extra function cards.
 Boards are usually 'ruggedized' to allow reliable operation over a range of environments.

-In general this type of PLC is applied to logic control tasks that cannot be met by small controllers due to insufficient I/O provision, or because the control task is likely to be extended in the future.
+In general this type of PLC is applied to logic control tasks that can not be met by small controllers due to insufficient I\O provision, or because the control task is likely to be extended in the future.
 This might require the replacement of a small PLC, where as a modular system can be expanded to a much greater extent, allowing for growth.
-A mediumsized PLC may therefore be financially more attractive in the long term.
+A medium-sized PLC may therefore be financially more attractive in the long term.